COP28 President calls for ambitious climate action at Arctic Circle Assembly

 “We are also urging all countries to sign the COP28 Declaration on Sustainable Agriculture, Resilient Food Systems, and Climate Action and the first ever Climate and Health Declaration, focused on how we can feed a growing population without overheating our planet,” added Dr. Al Jaber.

-As the final pillar of the COP28 Action Agenda, Dr. Al Jaber insisted the entire agenda be underpinned by full inclusivity, emphasising that “COP28 will welcome all voices, representing all points of view.”
+As the final pillar of the COP28 Action Agenda, Dr. Al Jaber insisted the entire agenda be underpinned by full inclusivity, emphasizing that “COP28 will welcome all voices, representing all points of view.”

 "From every region of the world.
 From the Arctic to Asia, from Africa to the Americas, this COP must deliver for everyone, everywhere,” Dr. Al Jaber told delegates, “I want COP28 to be a platform that rises above divisions and reminds the world that real progress is only possible through partnership.”